matthewjensen12/portfolio/projects.md

 **Code:** [Link to your code - see Part C below]

+## Chocolate Ratings

+**Description:** Created an RShiny App that utilizes interactive features for a user to explore chocolate ratings based on a dataset in kaggle.
+The user can select a country and the app will display its top rated chocolate companies as well as highlight the countries where they source the most cocoa beans from.
+Beyond this country specific scale, global data is also incorporated, displaying the countries with the highest and lowest cocoa percentages and their ratings.
+Lastly, it displays a violin plot to show the distribution of the ratings based on ingredient sets in the chocolate bars.

+**Technologies:** R, RShiny

+**Status:** Complete

+**Code:** [Link to your code - see Part C below]

 ## Project Name

 **Description:** Brief explanation of what the project does